 Sourcing Strategies for Online Retail Marketplaces

-We study a problem of optimal sourcing for a retailer who sells a seasonal product in an online marketplace such as Amazon marketplace.
-The problem is characterized by uncertain demand, uncertain selling price, and low profit margins.
-Sourcing choices are differentiated by cost and available lead times -- delaying to a shorter lead time is more expensive, but yields more accurate information about selling price and demand.
-Ahead of the season, the retailer faces a continuous time decision problem about when to buy and in what quantity.
-We consider two sourcing strategies: an optimal pre-committed ordering time strategy and an optimal time-flexible ordering strategy.
+Our paper is motivated by a manufacturer that sells a single seasonal product through multiple retailers competing on an online marketplace, such as Amazon marketplace.
+Selling price uncertainty and evolution of forecasts of price and demand are key features of the online marketplace.
+Sourcing choices are differentiated by cost and available lead times -- delaying to a shorter lead time is more expensive, but yield more accurate information about future selling price and demand.
+Thus, ahead of the season, each retailer faces a continuous-time decision problem about when to place an order with the manufacturer and in what quantity.
+The manufacturer is interested in knowing the ordering pattern of the retailers in order to plan its production schedule.
+We consider two sourcing strategies varying in the flexibility of order timing: an optimal pre-committed ordering time strategy and an optimal time-flexible ordering strategy.
 Under the latter strategy, the optimal order time follows a double threshold policy in the selling price variable: it is optimal to order if the price is within a certain band, and wait otherwise.
-Interestingly, the optimal order time may be earlier than that in the pre-committed strategy.
-By characterizing both strategies, we identify scenarios when time-flexible ordering can be mutually beneficial for the retailer and the supplier, leading to higher retailer's profits and supplier's revenues.
-In the high price volatility scenarios, order timing flexibility can be critical for sustaining the business between retailers and suppliers.
+By characterizing both strategies, we identify scenarios when time-flexible ordering can be beneficial for the retailer, the manufacturer, and the supply chain as a whole.
+The predictions of our model are consistent with the experience of a large U.S. manufacturer that motivated our study.

 Suggested Citation: Suggested Citation